 When visiting Cabo, the further you travel from the tourist center, the more treasure you will uncover.
 The towns, mountains, and canyons that surround the city have existed for centuries, and hiking these remote areas is one of the most popular things to do in Cabo.

 For a day trip that will take you off the grid, hike to the Cascada Sol de Mayo waterfall.
 Tucked away at the base of the Sierra Laguna mountain range, this secluded oasis is a world away from the busy city.
 Around 50 miles north of Cabo, Cascada Sol De Mayo can be found just beyond the village of Santiago.

-Although it has always been a haven for surfers, artists and bohemians, Todos Santos now attracts a stream of visitors from all over the world.
+Although it has always been a haven for surfers, artists, and bohemians, Todos Santos now attracts a stream of visitors from all over the world.
 Luckily, despite its growing popularity, this unique town has managed to remain authentic.
-Most of the streets here were built in the 1800s and are still full of the same colorful buildings and rustic architecture today.
+Most of the streets here were built in the 1800s and still have the same colorful buildings today.